princeton-vl/pose-ae-train/README.md

 **Associative Embedding: End-to-end Learning for Joint Detection and Grouping.**
 [Alejandro Newell](http://www-personal.umich.edu/~alnewell/), Zhiao Huang, and [Jia Deng](http://web.eecs.umich.edu/~jiadeng/). *Neural Information Processing Systems (NIPS)*, 2017.

+(A pretrained model in TensorFlow is also available here: https://github.com/umich-vl/pose-ae-demo)

 ## Getting Started

 This repository provides everything necessary to train and evaluate a multi-person pose estimation model on COCO keypoints.
 If you plan on training your own model from scratch, we highly recommend using multiple GPUs.
 We also provide a [pretrained model](https://umich.box.com/s/nptgu9r46xudtjn7o8viksryiztdnqwt).